 Side effects of ginseng may include nervousness, agitation, insomnia, diarrhea, headaches, high blood pressure, and heart palpitations.

-As with any herb, if you are taking medication, you should check with your pharmacist to see if the herb effects the medication negatively (pharmacists have database programs to check.
+As with any herb, if you are taking medication, you should check with your pharmacist to see if the herb affects the medication negatively (pharmacists have database programs to check.

 Gingko Biloba – Created from the seeds of the gingko biloba tree, it has been shown to enhance memory.